 More Event Details

-26 January 2017 – Mirabeau B Lamar Day Celebration Sponsored by the Daughters of the Texas Revolution (DRT).
+26 January 2018 – Mirabeau B Lamar Day Celebration Multiple sponsors.
 Link Mirabeau B. Lamar is honored as Texas’ Father of Education.
 Lamar served as second President of the Republic of Texas from 1838 to 1841.
 During his administration, Congress granted each of the existing 23 counties four leagues of land to be used for education and set aside fifty leagues of land for the development of a university.
 Lamar supported the Homestead Act of 1839 and, during his term, the Lone Star flag and State seal were officially adopted.
+Report on 2018 celebration.

 Texan forces led by General Sam Houston fought and won the Battle of San Jacinto on April 21, 1836, and captured General Santa Anna afterwards.
 This event led to negotiations for Texas to become fully independent from Mexico.
 The site of the battle is now known as the San Jacinto Battleground State Historic Site, which is near the Houston Ship Channel and the Texas cities of La Porte and Baytown.
 The site features the San Jacinto Monument, which is 570 feet (or about 174 meters) high and the world’s tallest masonry tower.